MasterFacilityList/mfl_api/README.rst

  tagged
  * fixes on released versions will occur in hotfix branches

-We adhere to semantic versioning - https://github.com/nvie/gitflow .
+We adhere to semantic versioning - https://semver.org .

+In order to deploy a new version, you will need to have a ``$HOME/.pypirc`` that has the correct pypi credentials.
+The command to deploy is ``fab deploy``.
+The credentials are not stored on GitHub - for obvious reasons.

 Authentication
 --------------